-We have audited the accompanying consolidated balance sheets of $\ensuremath{\mathsf{Grand}}\xspace$ Bank

-Financial Corporation and subsidiaries as of December 31, 2000 and 1999, and the related consolidated statements of income, changes in stockholders' equity and cash flows for each of the three years in the period ended December 31, 2000.
+We have audited the accompanying consolidated balance sheets of Grand Bank Financial Corporation and subsidiaries as of December 31, 2000 and 1999, and the related consolidated statements of income, changes in stockholders' equity and cash flows for each of the three years in the period ended December 31, 2000.
 These consolidated financial statements are the responsibility of Grand's management.
-Our responsibility is to express an opinion on these consolidated financial statements.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.